What is Adoption? | Adoption in Missouri

 What is Adoption?

-Adoption needs to be defined better.
-In Webster’s dictionary, adopt means “to take by choice into a relationship.”
+In Webster’s dictionary, to adopt means “to take by choice into a relationship.”
 Adoption is, by choice, a voluntary action for many adoptive parents.
 That is the easiest definition that we can go by.
 For everyone involved in the adoption process, the word itself means different things.
 Ranging from becoming the happiest family ever to having the best childhood ever, adoption changes everyone’s life in a different way.

 “Adoption” can also mean different things to people.
 To someone who has had a closed adoption or anything related to that, it might have negative connotations to them depending on their experience.
 But to the ones who are and have been open about their adoptions, they have learned to embrace their own identity for themselves and not be ashamed; they are able to talk about the immeasurable love that their birth mothers had for them in giving them their best chance at having a beautiful childhood and good life.

 It is also important to understand that “adoptive” means “made or acquired by adoption,” which refers to parents who have adopted a child.
-This term should only be used during the adoption process to help you understand the different terms.
-Only after the process is done should the terms be dropped.
+One should only use this term during the adoption process to aid with understanding the different terms.
+After the process is complete, this term should be dropped.

 A Brief History of Adoption

-In 1851, the Adoption of Children Act was enacted.
-This Act was put in place to make adoptions legal and safe for children.
-In the century that followed, organizations started popping up that strived to help adopted children in any way possible.
-In the 1970s, adoptions reached a peak and most of them were done by agencies.
+In 1851, Congress enacted the Adoption of Children Act to make adoptions legal and safe for children.
+Subsequently, organizations began popping up striving to help adopted children in any way possible.
+In the 1970s, agencies took over and adoptions reached a peak.
 Adoption Choices of Missouri was formed in 2006 or thereabouts to help facilitate adoptions better.

 Impact of Adoption

 Adoption impacts you, the birth mother, in different ways.
-It’s often a hard decision to struggle with, and can be traumatic for anyone really.
+It’s often a hard decision to struggle with and can be traumatic.
 It’s normal to deal with a lot of emotions all at the same time – especially loss.
-Some people might not understand since adoption is always seen as a choice you make.
+Some people view adoption as the “easy way out”.
 You might feel guilt or shame for having given up your child and it might affect your other relationships in a negative way.

 Coming into the world of adoption can be a whirlwind.
-It helps to get an idea of what you’re looking for if you understand a bit of the history of adoption and understand the impact that Adoption might have on you.
+Understanding the definition and history of adoption can help with understanding its impact on the adoptive family and the adoptee.
 Please know that if you have any questions, Adoption Choices of Missouri is here to help you.